 Next up–or next down actually–is the Julius, the lapstrake replica of Buzz Holmstrom’s 1937 wonder boat in which he became the first to solo the Green and Colorado Rivers.
 By subtracting a foot in length from the classic Galloway design and adding that much in width, Holmstrom created the best boat of its time.
 But Buzz’s original boat disappeared in the fog of time, last seen in the 1950s in his home town of Coquille, Oregon.
 Newspaper ads with photos of its last known appearance brought us no results in tracking it down.

 So Roger Fletcher of Rivers Touch and I recreated it from the many photographs in existence.
 With a lot of help from a lot of friends, we built Julius in 2001.
-I put about three thousand miles on him in the next three years, running the Green, Colorado, Rogue, Salmon, Yellowstone and Grand Ronde–all the rivers Holmstrom rowed in his brief, brilliant whitewater career.
+I put about three thousand miles on her in the next three years, running the Green, Colorado, Rogue, Salmon, Yellowstone and Grand Ronde–all the rivers Holmstrom rowed in his brief, brilliant whitewater career.
 Julius handles as nicely as Edith did crankily–due to Holmstrom’s uncanny homespun designing and boatbuilding skills.

 But dry desert air, alternated with prolonged immersion in rivers, repeatedly shrank and swole the bottom, loosening the screws and cracking the planks to the point where no amount of soaking would tighten her back up.
 And a confession: there were, before I built adequate shelter, a few seasons of irresponsible storage that put undue strain on the decking.
 So for the last few years, Julius has waited patiently in the loft for a reboot.